xmtp/xmtp-js/README.md

 ### Manage group state with the `GroupChat` class

-Use the `GroupChat` class to keep track of group state, such as the group title and member list:
+Use the `GroupChat` class to keep track of group state, such as the group chat title and member list:

 ```ts
 const conversations = await creatorClient.conversations.list()